How to apply to change a nameShow more

 Proof of residency

-If you were born overseas, you must provide a minimum of two separate forms of documentary evidence to show you have been living in WA for the 12 months immediately preceding your application.
+If the person to whom a change of name application relates (adult or child) was born overseas, the applicant must provide a minimum of two separate forms of documentary evidence to show they (or in the case of a child the parents) have been living continuously in WA for 12 months immediately prior to the date of making an application.

 - not be older than twelve months (except your Western Australian photo driver's licence)